chainloop-dev/docs/blog/2022-11-15-tale-attestation/index.md

 Even worse, if you detect an issue during auditing or because of a new security issue, there aren’t any enforcement mechanisms for even blocking a CI workflow if needed.

-## How can ChainLoop help?
+## How can Chainloop help?

-ChainLoop is built on the promise of providing a similar **state-of-the-art attestation/provenance compliance but through a mechanism that has lower friction, removes manual steps and makes day-two operations first-class citizens**.
+Chainloop is built on the promise of providing a similar **state-of-the-art attestation/provenance compliance but through a mechanism that has lower friction, removes manual steps and makes day-two operations first-class citizens**.

-If instead, you, Dyson, choose ChainLoop
+If instead, you, Dyson, choose Chainloop

-* You will save months implementing a custom end-to-end solution for attestation, artifact storage, specification or documentation.
+- You will save months implementing a custom end-to-end solution for attestation, artifact storage, specification or documentation.
-* You can [onboard](/getting-started/workflow-definition#workflow-and-contract-creation) and [keep track](/getting-started/operator-view) of the teams and workloads that are being integrated with the system.
+- You can [onboard](/getting-started/workflow-definition#workflow-and-contract-creation) and [keep track](/getting-started/operator-view) of the teams and workloads that are being integrated with the system.
-* You can [declaratively define contracts](/getting-started/workflow-definition#add-materials-to-the-contract) with the attestation requirements and associate them with such workloads.
+- You can [declaratively define contracts](/getting-started/workflow-definition#add-materials-to-the-contract) with the attestation requirements and associate them with such workloads.
-* You can rest assured that on the developer side, best practices are followed and the attestation is following the declared contract.
+- You can rest assured that on the developer side, best practices are followed and the attestation is following the declared contract.
-* You can detect Supply Chain anomalies since your control plane records workflow runs either successfully or not.
+- You can detect Supply Chain anomalies since your control plane records workflow runs either successfully or not.

 Sarah from the Skynet team

-* Will just need the ChainLoop attestation tool plus some credentials provided by Dyson to do the integration following some [simple steps](/getting-started/attestation-crafting).
+- Will just need the Chainloop attestation tool plus some credentials provided by Dyson to do the integration following some [simple steps](/getting-started/attestation-crafting).
 No additional security expertise is required.
-* When new requirements are set by Dyson, Sarah will get notified and can follow the same procedure as before.
+- When new requirements are set by Dyson, Sarah will get notified and can follow the same procedure as before.
 No manual communication channel is required.

-In the next blog post, I'll get into details on how this scenario looks like using ChainLoop but for now you can follow our [getting started guide](/category/getting-started) for more details.
+In the next blog post, I'll get into details on how this scenario looks like using Chainloop but for now you can follow our [getting started guide](/category/getting-started) for more details.

 And remember, send feedback [our way](https://us21.list-manage.com/contact-form?u=801f42b3abafc40b1a17c5f25&form_id=3f3bbfe15e6fcd4a60be9b966652cfd5)!

 Thanks!